heavyai/heavydb/docs/source/quickstart/start.rst

 Starting the Server
 ===================

-The `startheavy` wrapper script may be used to start OmniSciDB in a testing environment.
+The `startheavy` wrapper script may be used to start HeavyDB in a testing environment.
 This script performs the following tasks:

 * initializes the server `data` directory via ``initheavy``, if required
-* starts the OmniSciDB server, ``heavydb``
+* starts the HeavyDB server, ``heavydb``
 * offers to download and import a sample dataset using the `insert_sample_data` script if flag ``--sample-data`` is provided

-Assuming you are in the `build` directory, and it is a subdirectory of the `omniscidb` repository, `startheavy` may be run by:
+Assuming you are in the `build` directory, and it is a subdirectory of the `heavydb` repository, `startheavy` may be run by:

 .. code-block::shell